Login

 Air Bending

 The most commonly used brake press bending method is air bending.
 This involves using a brake press with a bottom tool that is a v-shape and a top punching tool of narrow shape with a rounded point.
-To create a bend, the press pushes the top tool downwards a set distance, bending the material inwards into the the v-shaped bottom tool.
+To create a bend, the press pushes the top tool downwards a set distance, bending the material inwards into the v-shaped bottom tool.
 Air bending is called air bending because a gap is left between the sheet metal being bent and the bottom tool when the sheet metal is at its full bend depth.

 Bottom Bending